ank1tchaudhary/ank1tchaudhary/README.md

 - 👀 I’m interested in making the world code native
 - 🌱 I’m currently working on java/spring boot/Angular/react/Python
 - 💞️ I’m looking to collaborate on anything related to new tech
-- 📫 You can reach me @ankit_speaks on twitter
+- 📫 You can reach me https://www.linkedin.com/in/ankit-k-chaudhary/ on LinkedIn

 <!---
 ank1tchaudhary/ank1tchaudhary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.